-These tasty sauces and pickles and condiments are available now in both tasting rooms!
+These tasty sauces and pickles and condiments are available now in the tasting room!
 Scroll down to see what Twisted Oak wines they pair with, and some fun Twisted recipes.

 Sorry we are not able to ship these products at this time.